Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script lists the files in the current directory
+# This script prints the type of the file named 'iamafile'